-Who’s up for a mini day trip?
-Thorn Park SPLASH PAD is OPEN!!!
-Woot!
-Woot!
-And is running at 100% capacity.
-Make a day of it, play on the playground, have lunch, & splash…see details below.
+Who’s up for a mini-day trip?
+Thorn Park SPLASH PAD is the perfect day trip…play on the playground, have lunch, & splash…see details below.

 Address: Brownstown Parks & Recreation 21311 Telegraph Rd

 Brownstown Charter Twp, MI 48183

 Phone: (734) 675-0920

 ADMISSION FEE: $2.00 PER PERSON, PER SESSION

 Open Daily- May 28th-September 5th 2022

 SESSION 1 – 11:00AM-1:00PM /SESSION 2 – 1:30PM-3:30PM